-SMUD is currently providing electricity service to customers in Sacramento County and a small part of Placer County.
+SMUD is currently providing electricity service to customers in Sacramento County, including the SOIA area, and a small part of Placer County.
 SMUD has sufficient electricity generation capacity to provide adequate electrical supplies from its power plants, including hydroelectric, natural gas, wind, and solar-power electrical generation facilities.
 In addition, SMUD is able to purchase additional electricity as the need arises.